 Canon EF 50mm f/1.8 STM: This is one of the best lenses built by Canon as it provides outstanding picture quality, but still comes in a lightweight and small build.
 The large f/1.8 aperture makes this classic focal length an ideal choice for photography in low light.
 It has a place in every kit and is a necessity for every photographer.

 Avoid buying the old version as the focusing motor is noisy and laggy.
-You will in all probability not love the outcome of seeking to save a small amount of money.
-This is doubly applicable if you are going to use the camera for video.
+You will in all probability not love the outcome of the budget version because of how noisy it is.
+This is doubly applicable if you are going to shoot video with the Canon EOS 77D.

 Canon EF-S 24mm f/2.8 STM: The most compact and slimmest lens created for Canon's EF-S mount.
 This wide angle lens is regarded as a "pancake" as a result of the small proportions, making it a great choice for travel photography.
 It has the ability to take photos at a minimum of 6 inches (16 cm).